Lambek–Moser theorem: History and proofs

 Edsger W. Dijkstra has provided a visual "proof" of the result (scare quotes as given by Dijkstra), and later a more rigorous proof based on algorithmic reasoning.
 The first of these two proofs represents an integer partition geometrically, as an arrangement of rectangles in the plane.
 These rectangles have dimensions $1\times n_i$ (unit width) for numbers $n_i$ that belong to the first set of the partition, and $n^*_i\times 1$ (unit height) for numbers $n^*_i$ in the second set.
 They are placed so that the bottom left corner of each rectangle lies on the diagonal line $x+y=-2$, and so that they together cover the integer squares of the half-plane above this line.
 The first rectangle, a unit square, is placed with its top right corner at the origin.
 The rectangles are then added one by one in order by their areas; each vertical rectangle is added to the left of the previous rectangles, with its bottom left corner on this diagonal line, while each horizontal rectangle is added above the previous rectangles, again with its bottom left corner on this diagonal line.
 Then the functions $f(i)$ and $F(i)$ of the theorem can be read off from this packing as the heights that the $i$th vertical rectangle rises above the $x$-axis or its bottom edge, respectively.
 Similarly, the functions $f^*(i)$ and $F^*(i)$ can be read off as the amount that the $i$th horizontal rectangle extends to the right of the $y$-axis or its left edge, respectively.
 Conversely, any two functions $f$ and $f^*$ or $F$ and $F^*$ meeting the conditions of the theorem give rise to a rectangle packing of this type, from which the values of $F$ and $F^*$ can be seen to be a partition of the integers.

 Yuval Ginosar has provided an intuitive proof based on an analogy of two athletes running in opposite directions, at varying speeds, around a circular racetrack.
 Each time one of the athletes crosses a fixed mark on the track, they report the number of times they have met the other athlete (counting the start of the race as a meeting).
 Because they cross paths a countable number of times, the mark can be placed at a point on the track where they never meet.
-Then, between each two consecutive times that the athletes meet, they will together cover each point on the track once, so during this time exactly one of them will cross the mark and report their number of meetings.
+Then, between each two consecutive times the athletes meet, they will together cover each point on the track once, so during this time exactly one of them will cross the mark and report their number of meetings.
 Therefore, the sets of numbers reported by each athlete form a partition of the positive integers.
 From this setup Ginosar derives the remaining properties of the Lambek–Moser theorem.